JeffyCN/weston/doc/sphinx/toc/running-weston.rst

 option here is to use the ``libseat`` launcher with ``seatd``.
 The process for setting that up is identical to the one described above, where one just need to ensure that ``seatd`` is running with the appropriate arguments, after which one can just run ``weston``.
-Alternatively and as a last resort, one can run Weston as root, specifying the tty to use on the command line: If TTY 2 is active, one would run ``weston --tty 2`` as root.
+Another option, is to rely on logind and start weston as systemd user service: :ref:`weston-user-service`.
+Alternatively and as a last resort, one can run Weston as root, specifying the tty to use on the command
+line: If TTY 2 is active, one would run ``weston --tty 2`` as root.

 Running Weston on a different seat on a stand-alone back-end
 ------------------------------------------------------------